 “No problem.”
 Corey replied with a faint smile.
 The air was thick with moisture and humid beyond belief, typical weather for the area, and it was the middle of the day, so the sun was beating down particularly hard.
-Other than the odd feeling she had for Fran, there was something else that bothered Corey, a little inkling of worry.
+Other than the odd feelings she had for Fran, there was something else that bothered Corey, a little inkling of worry.
 When she and her fellow soldiers had entered the village earlier in the day, they all got the typical dagger-eyes and sneers from the villagers, which their Internal Affairs envoys replied to with curses in Shona and Afrikaans, demanding respect from the apparently-uncaring village folk.
 Otherwise, there was little opposition to their presence.
+At the time, Corey didn’t understand the hateful eyes that followed them, especially the ones trained on her.
 After all, they were peacekeepers, those people should be happy they were staying here for the day, protecting them!

 From what, Corey didn’t know or really care, her job was merely to carry a rifle and point it at anyone she didn’t like.
 But as her unit began to wind down, spreading out across the town either to find entertainment and drink or women to whistle at, Corey noticed an old man staring at her from the window of a small thatch hut.
 He had a gray beard that reached down to his collarbone, not wearing a shirt, and he didn’t avert his gaze when Corey became aware of him.
+Completely unremarkable, save for the fact that his eyes had a certain hollowness to them, like he was staring at a freshly-harvested carcass dragged back into the village by local poachers.
+It was sad acceptance, Corey retroactively determined, of this new reality, the fact that her people were there, sitting in the homes and hovels of his people.
 The two locked in a staring contest, until the old man smiled with his cracked lips and chuckled, turning and hobbling away from the window.
 Corey, however, didn’t move, still staring at the empty window frame, unblinking.
 She didn’t even know why she was still watching.